Tankie

 Tankie is a pejorative label generally applied to authoritarian communists, especially those who support or defend acts of repression by such regimes, their allies, or deny the occurrence of the events thereof.
-More specifically, the term has been applied to those who express support for one-party Marxist–Leninist socialist republics, whether contemporary or historical.
-It is commonly used by anti-authoritarian leftists, anarchists, libertarian socialists, left communists, social democrats, democratic socialists, and reformists to criticise Leninism, although the term has seen increasing use by liberal and right‐wing factions as well.
+More specifically, the term has been applied to those who express support for Communist states, whether contemporary or historical.
+It has a history of being used by some anti-authoritarian leftists, anarchists, democratic socialists, and reformists to denounce Stalinism, although the term has seen increasing use by liberal and right‐wing factions as well.

 The term "tankie" was originally used by dissident Marxist–Leninists to describe members of the Communist Party of Great Britain (CPGB) who followed the party line of the Communist Party of the Soviet Union (CPSU).
 Specifically, it was used to distinguish party members who spoke out in defence of the Soviet use of tanks to suppress the Hungarian Revolution of 1956 and the 1968 Prague Spring, or who more broadly adhered to pro-Soviet positions.
-The term has extended to describe people who endorse, defend, or deny the actions of communist leaders such as Vladimir Lenin, Joseph Stalin, and Mao Zedong.
-In recent times, the term has been used across the political spectrum and in a geopolitical context to describe those who have a bias in favour of anti-Western states, authoritarian states, or states with a socialist legacy, such as Belarus, Cuba, China, Iran, Nicaragua, North Korea, Russia, and Venezuela.
+The term has been extended to describe people who endorse, defend, or deny the actions of communist leaders such as Joseph Stalin and Mao Zedong.
+In recent times, the term has been used across the political spectrum and in a geopolitical context to accuse individuals of having a bias in favour of current anti-Western authoritarian states; Belarus, Cuba, China, Iran, Nicaragua, North Korea, Russia, Alliance of Sahel States and Houthi-controlled Yemen serve as prevalent examples.

 History and usage

 In the United Kingdom

 In 1968, Soviet tanks invaded Czechoslovakia to suppress liberalisation efforts by the government.

-Tankie originated in the UK as a term for hardline members of the Communist Party of Great Britain (CPGB).
-This Stalinist or "tankie" wing of the CPGB was associated with the views of the strong CPGB presence in British trade unions.
+Tankie originated in the UK as a term for hardline members of the Communist Party of Great Britain (CPGB) who continued to pledge support for the Soviet Union even when doubts had begun to emerge elsewhere in the party.
+According to historian Christina Petterson, "Politically speaking, tankies regard past and current socialist systems as legitimate attempts at creating communism, and thus have not distanced themselves from Stalin, China, etc." This Stalinist or "tankie" wing of the CPGB was associated with the views of the strong CPGB presence in British trade unions.
 Journalist Peter Paterson asked the Amalgamated Engineering Union official Reg Birch about his election to the CPGB Executive after the Soviet invasion of Hungary in 1956.
 Paterson recalled:

 When I asked him how he could possibly have sided with the tankies, so called because of the use of Russian tanks to quell the revolt, he said "They wanted a trade unionist who could stomach Hungary, and I fitted the bill."
 (Note: Reg Birch's hardline attitudes later led him to split away from the CPGB to form a pro-Albanian Maoist party.)

 The support for the invasion of Hungary was disastrous for the party's reputation in Britain.
-The CPGB made mild criticisms of the Soviet invasion of Czechoslovakia in 1968, which they justified as a necessary intervention, although a hardline faction supported it, including the Appeal Group who left the party in response.
-These events then led to much of the subsequent internal politics of the CPGB to be viewed along the lines of "tankies versus Euros".
+The CPGB made mild criticisms of the Soviet invasion of Czechoslovakia in 1968, which they still justified as a necessary intervention, although a hardline faction actively supported it, including the Appeal Group who left the party in response.